-In grade eight, the focus of world language instruction remains on what students can do with the language, while also emphasizing grammatical accuracy.
-Near exclusive use of the target language by both teachers and students is the goal.
-This builds upon the strong comprehension skills developed in grades K-7 and requires students to apply a variety of communication strategies to make themselves understood.
+Students in grade eight may be continuing with the elementary program language of Spanish/Chinese or starting a new language, including French, depending on the school.
+The middle grades world language program continues the focus on what students can do with the language, while also emphasizing grammatical accuracy.
+Near exclusive use of the target language (90%+) by both teachers and students is the goal, with a longer start-up period for students starting a new language.
+This builds on the strong comprehension strategies developed in grades K-6 and requires students to apply a variety of communication strategies to make themselves understood.

-Students develop their language proficiency through multi-modal instruction, with vocabulary and grammar presented in context.
+Students develop their language proficiency through multi-modal instruction with vocabulary and grammar presented in context.
 Students encounter language as it is used by and for native speakers through culturally authentic documents and videos.
-Students in grade eight can handle basic, uncomplicated communication needed for daily survival; use sentences and strings of sentences in the language; participate in simple, direct conversations, asking and answering questions; and describe and narrate the topics they are learning about.
-Classes meet four or five times a week for 45 to 60 minutes, depending upon the school schedule.
+Students in grades seven and eight can handle basic, uncomplicated communication needed for daily survival; use sentences and strings of sentences to create with the language; participate in conversations, asking and answering questions about the topics they are learning.
+Classes meet four or five times a week for forty-five to sixty minutes, depending on the school schedule.